Receiver-in-the-Ear vs. Behind-the-Ear Hearing Aids: Which One Fits You Best?

 • Battery life and maintenance

-1. What is the main difference between Receiver-in-the-Ear (RIC) and Behind-the-Ear (BTE) hearing aids?
+1. What is the biggest difference between Receiver-in-the-Ear (RIC) and Behind-the-Ear (BTE) hearing aids?

-The key difference is their design and placement.
-RIC hearing aids have a small receiver inside the ear canal, offering natural sound clarity, while BTE models have the receiver housed behind the ear, providing stronger amplification for severe hearing loss.
+The main difference lies in their fit and structure.
+RIC hearing aids contain a small receiver within the ear canal, which results in natural sound quality, while BTE hearing aids put the receiver at the rear of the ear and offer increased amplification for severe hearing loss.

 3. Are Signia hearing aids rechargeable, and how do I turn them on?

 Yes!
-Many Signia hearing aids come with rechargeable options.
-To turn them on:
+Signia hearing aids typically come with rechargeable options.
+To activate them:

-• Manual models require pressing and holding the power button until a startup sound plays.
+Manual models entail a press and holding down of the power button until boot-up beeps are audible.

 4. How do I choose between RIC and BTE hearing aids?